 The MYTH OF LEVERAGING

-The regulators and most dealers discourage leveraging for retail investors, and especially those in or near retirement.
+The regulators and most dealers discourage leveraging for retail investors, and especially near retirement.
 It is just too risky.
-We investigate cases where clients have suffered a loss by reason of the advice from their financial advisers.
-These clients have suffered a loss by borrowing money to invest.
-Their loss may have occurred by reason of increased risk that results from borrowing to invest.
+Clients suffer losses by borrowing money to invest.
+Their loss may have occurred due to higher risk that results from borrowing to invest.
 Problems occur when: